TUD-INF-IAI-MCI/AgsbsMarkdownPlugin/README.md

 **This plugin is in a developing state, not stable**

+Latest Release for Sublime Text 3 is st3-0.3.1

 This is a sublime plugin which is used in our working group.
 Our working group is transcribing study materials for blind and visual impaired students ([Elvis - german Website](http://elvis.inf.tu-dresden.de)).